edisonomics/metabolomics_toolbox/README.md

 ## [metabolomics_toolbox](https://github.com/edisonomics/metabolomics_toolbox)

-This is the GitHub page for metabolomics_toolbox developed and maintained by the Edison lab at UGA.
+This is a GitHub page for metabolomics_toolbox developed and maintained by the Edison lab at UGA.
-We now have a wiki that documents all the functions in the metabolomics toolbox.

 If you have any questions, please feel free to add an issue.